Commendation for Brave Conduct

 The Commendation for Brave Conduct is a bravery decoration awarded to Australians.
 It is awarded for an act of bravery that is worthy of recognition.
 The Commendation for Brave Conduct was created in February 1975.
-It is awarded by the governor-general of Australia, with the approval of the Sovereign, on the recommendation of the Australian Bravery Decorations Council.
+It is awarded by the governor-general of Australia, on the recommendation of the Australian Bravery Decorations Council.
 The decorations recognise acts of bravery by members of the community who selflessly put themselves in jeopardy to protect the lives or property of others.
 It is ranked fourth in the Australian bravery decoration in the Australian Honours System.

 Description

 The Commendation for Brave Conduct is a silver gilt sprig of mimosa mounted on a blood-red backing ribbon.